kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Broadcast
 A Broadcast is a collection of tracks from a single producer, identified by a unique name within the session.

-Each subscription is scoped to a single Broadcast and Track within it.
+Each subscription is scoped to a single Track within Broadcast.
+The application determines if tracks within a broadcast are correlated.
+For example, a "video" track and "audio" track may use synchronized timestamps.

-A publisher may advertise available broadcasts via an ANNOUNCE message or an out-of-band mechanism.
+A publisher can advertise available broadcasts via an ANNOUNCE message.
+Alternatively, the application can discover broadcasts via an out-of-band mechanism.

 ### Track